michaelmaytin/fit-factor-app/frontend/README.md

 # FitFactor Frontend Setup

 ## 0. Prerequisite
+Ensure you have Node.js installed\
+Download the LTS version\
-ensure you have Node.js installed download the LTS version navigate to frontend directory to run the following commands
+Navigate to frontend directory to run the following commands

-run frontend connecting to Flask backend
 ## 1. Install dependencies
-npm install
+### 'npm install'

 ## 2. Create .env file
-in frontend/ directory create local file called .env (will not push due to .gitignore) .env configuration:
+In frontend/ directory create local file called .env (ignored in .gitignore).\
+.env configuration:
    REACT_APP_API_URL=http://localhost:5000/api

 ## 3. Run the Frontend
-npm start
+### `npm start`
- starts the React app on http://localhost:3000
+Starts the React app on http://localhost:3000  \
- automatically proxies API requests to Flask backend running on port 5000.
+Automatically proxies API requests to Flask backend running on port 5000.

 ## 4. Building and Testing

-npm run build
-npm test
+### `npm run build`
+### `npm test`

+if encountering dependency errors, new dependencies have likely been added: rerun npm install

 ## 5. Assets and Credits
 This logo was generated using the [Picsart AI Logo Generator] (https://picsart.com/logo-generator/).

 ___________________________________________________________________